Skip to main content

 Where should I check remaining Codex usage on Pro?

-Start with the Codex usage dashboard or limit banner in ChatGPT.
+Start with the Codex usage page or limit banner in ChatGPT.
 Use /status only for the active CLI session.
-Keep a note of plan shape, reset window, and work mode before making a purchase or upgrade decision.
+Keep a note of plan shape, reset wording, work mode, and credit/API lane before making a purchase or upgrade decision.

 Does /status show my full ChatGPT Pro account limit?